JoeSz/WordPress-Plugin-Boilerplate-Tutorial/README.md

 * How to add admin **options page** to plugin
 * How to add admin options page to plugin with `Exopite Simple Options Framework`
 * How to register **shortcodes** in plugin
+* How to access plugin and it's methodes later from outside of the plugin (eg. from theme or template file)
 * Added **custom `get_template_part`** to load (single) template from plugin folder<br />
 (`class-gamajo-template-loader.php` from https://github.com/GaryJones/Gamajo-Template-Loader and<br />
 `class-custom-template-loader.php`)